-When there is an immediate and time-sensitive threat to the campus community, timely warning reports are made simultaneously via the Ball State Web site, e-mail, campus voice mail, and mobile text messaging or at http://www.bsu.edu/emergencytext (to those who subscribe).
+When there is an immediate and time-sensitive threat to the campus community, timely warning reports are made simultaneously via the Ball State Web site, e-mail, campus voice mail, and text messaging (subscribe at http://www.bsu.edu/emergencytext).
 The campus siren may also be used.

 This system is used when immediate and specific action by students, faculty, and staff could protect them from imminent danger.
 This system is also used when classes are canceled or the campus is closed.